 - Their electroreceptors are the most sensitive of all the monotremes.

 - Through electroreceptors, they detect the electric field that is generated by the muscular contraction of the prey.

-- When they dive in water, they close their eyes, ears, and nostrils.
+- When they dive into the water, they close their eyes, ears, and nostrils.
 So they completely depend on their electro-receptors to locate prey.

 Mechano-receptors In The Bill

-- Platypus also have mechano-receptors that are distributed uniformly across their bills.
+- Platypus also has mechano-receptors that are distributed uniformly across their bills.